ePages-de/epages-docs/apps/submit-app.md

 English app details are mandatory.
 If a merchant switches his shop to a language, your app does not support, the fallback language is English.
 If you decide to offer your app in multiple languages, tick the respective check boxes.
 You will then also have to fill out all mandatory fields for the additional language(s).

-Payment: describe the pricing for using your service.
+Requirements: describe the requirements for using your service, e.g. pricing.

 {% highlight text %}
 Example: Subscription model: $19.99 per month.